-After learning about ICD-10 coding assessments, it has been noted that approximately 65% of today’s documentation is actually ready for the transition from ICD-9 to ICD-10 coding.
-Insufficient documentation to support the specificity required for the new ICD-10 code sets will be one of the largest problems after the October 1, 2014 implementation date goes into effect.
+Approximately 65% of today’s medical documentation is complete for ICD-10 coding.
+Insufficient documentation to support the specificity required for the new ICD-10 code sets will be one of the largest problems.
 If an office is fully prepared for ICD-10, but clinical documentation has not improved, accurate coding and proper payment will not be feasible.
 M-Scribe believes that for most providers, a behavioral change in documentation habits will be crucial — now is the time to start preparing.

 With the transition to ICD-10, some documentation subjects will require physicians and providers to capture new information while others may be involved in updating, modifying and expanding documentation needs.